collective/collective.developermanual/source/getstarted/debug_mode.rst

 In **debug mode**

+* If Plone start-up fails, the Python traceback of the error is printed in the terminal

 * All logs and debug messages are printed in the terminal; Zope process does not detach from the terminal